IBM/DataStage/dsjob/dsjob.5.2.1.md

 - `env` specifies the environment in which job is run. `env` is specified as a key=value pair.
 Key `env` or `env-id` can be used to chose a runtime environment.
 Example: `--env $APT_DUMP_SCORE=true --env env=ds-px-default`
 - `paramset` when specified passes a parameter set to the pipeline.
 - `wait` the job run waits for the specified amount of time for the job to finish.
 The job logs are printed to the output until the job is completed or the wait time expires.
 The return status indicates whether the job has finished, finished with warning, raised an error, or timed out after waiting.
 For example: `--wait 200` waits for a maximum of 200 secs, polling the job for completion, and if the job does not complete it returns a status code other than zero.
 You may specify `--wait -1` to wait indefinitely for the job to finish.
 This field is optional.
 - `reset-cache` when set to true, cache is reset before the pipeline run.
+This field is optional, the default value is false.
-- `no-logs` when this and `wait` are specified, pipeline run will not produce output logs while waiting for the run to finish.
-This field is optional.
+- `no-logs` when this and `wait` are specified, pipeline run does not produce output logs while waiting for the run to finish.
+This field is optional, the default value is false.
 - `optimize` when specified pipeline is run as a DataStage sequencer job.
-For more information check this [document](https://github.com/IBM/DataStage/blob/main/dsjob/blogs/sequencer.md).
+The default value is false.
+When set to true it ignores `unified` option.
+For more information see: [Run pipelines using optimized runner](https://github.com/IBM/DataStage/blob/main/dsjob/blogs/sequencer.md).
-- `skip-compile` if true, the DataStage sequencer job will not be compiled.
-This option can only be used when `optimize` is true, for more information check this [document](https://github.com/IBM/DataStage/blob/main/dsjob/blogs/sequencer.md).
+- `skip-compile` if true, the DataStage sequencer job is not compiled.
+This option can only be used when `optimize` is set to true.
+The default value is false.
+For more information see  [Run pipelines using optimized runner](https://github.com/IBM/DataStage/blob/main/dsjob/blogs/sequencer.md).
 - `job-suffix` when specified, the job is created with this suffix to run the pipeline.
 - `enable-cache` when true, cache is enabled on the pipeline when it is compiled.
 This flag has no effect when `skip-compile` is set to true.
 - `warn-limit` specifies the number of warnings and after that a job is terminated.
 A value of 0 means no limit.
-- `enable-versioning` when true enables versioning on pipelines.
+- `enable-versioning` when true, it enables versioning on pipelines.
+The default value is false.
+- `enable-inline` when true, it runs nested pipelines as part of the same job.
+The default value is true.
+If false each nested pipeline is run as a separate job.
+- `unified` when true, the job uses the unified pipeline to run either as a pipeline runner or as an orchestration pipeline job.
+The default value is false.
+If enabled, the pipeline execution follows the configuration specified under Project Settings.
+- `recursive` when true, compiles all the nested pipelines that this pipeline is dependent on.
+The default value is true.
+This flag is used when `skip-compile` is false.

 **Note**: Options `enable-inline`, `enable-cache`, `skip-compile` are effective for only pipelines run as DataStage sequencer jobs.